Revealing Excited States of Rotational Bose-Einstein Condensates: RESULTS AND DISCUSSION

-\emph{Category 2---Vortex rearrangement}.
-Because of the confining trap, vortex positions will affect the energy.
-Generally speaking, moving vortices outward can increase the energy and lead to an excited state.
-By rearranging existing vortices, only vortex positions may change, while the amount and winding numbers remain unchanged.
-At $\Omega=0.3$, by moving the central $+1$ vortex outward, the ground state \textsf{P} can be excited to the transition state \textsf{sP}.
-Similarly, \textsf{NP}$_{\mathsf4}$ and \textsf{NP}$_{\mathsf5}$ can also be excited to \textsf{NsP}$_{\mathsf4}$ and \textsf{NsP}$_{\mathsf5}$ respectively by rearranging the $+1$ vortices outward simultaneously.
-These excitations are shown in blue dash arrows of \cref{fig:mec1}(a).
+\paragraph*{Vortex rearrangement.} Because of the confining trap, vortex positions significantly affect the energy.
+At $\Omega=0.3$, the ground state \textsf{P} can be excited to the transition state \textsf{sP} by moving the central $+1$ vortex outward.
+Similarly, \textsf{NP}$_{\textsf4}$ and \textsf{NP}$_{\textsf5}$ can also be excited to \textsf{NsP}$_{\textsf4}$ and \textsf{NsP}$_{\textsf5}$ respectively by rearranging the $+1$ vortices outward simultaneously, as shown in blue dash arrows of \cref{fig:mec1}A.

-At $\Omega=0.45$, various vortex structures with the same amounts of vortices can be identified in excited states.
-For \textsf{P}$_{\mathsf2}$ with two vortices, moving one outward and the other to the center leads to a 1-saddle \textsf{PsP}, while moving two leads to \textsf{sP}$_{\mathsf2}$.
-For \textsf{P}$_{\mathsf3}$ with three vortices, once a vortex is rearranged outside, the system is excited and the index increases by one.
-Three vortices can also be aligned compactly as a 2-saddle \textsf{PP}$_{\mathsf2}$ with a lower value of the energy than \textsf{PsP}$_{\mathsf2}$.
-Consequently, we obtain an excitation sequence \textsf{P}$_{\mathsf3}$ $\to$ \textsf{P}$_{\mathsf2}$\textsf{sP} $\to$ \textsf{PP}$_{\mathsf2}$ $\to$ \textsf{PsP}$_{\mathsf2}$ $\to$ \textsf{sP}$_{\mathsf3}$ (see Movie 2 \cite{SM}).
-Similar excitations also occur for states with more vortices such as \textsf{P}$_{\mathsf4}$.
+At $\Omega=0.45$, various vortex structures with the same number of vortices can be identified.
+For \textsf{P}$_{\textsf2}$ with two vortices, moving one outward and the other to the center leads to a 1-saddle \textsf{PsP}, while moving both leads to \textsf{sP}$_{\textsf2}$.
+For \textsf{P}$_{\textsf3}$ with three vortices, once a vortex is rearranged outside, the system is excited and the index increases by one.
+Three vortices can also be aligned compactly as a 2-saddle \textsf{PP}$_{\textsf2}$ with a lower value of the energy than \textsf{PsP}$_{\textsf2}$.
+Consequently, we obtain an excitation sequence \textsf{P}$_{\textsf3}$ $\to$ \textsf{P}$_{\textsf2}$\textsf{sP} $\to$ \textsf{PP}$_{\textsf2}$ $\to$ \textsf{PsP}$_{\textsf2}$ $\to$ \textsf{sP}$_{\textsf3}$ (see Video S2).
+Similar excitations also occur for states with more vortices such as \textsf{P}$_{\textsf4}$.